Baby nearly drowns in bathtub inside Frankford home

 Officers responded to the home on 1600 block of Harrison Street around 11:30 p.m.
 Wednesday.

-The mother told police she left her two daughters, ages 9-month-old and 2-year-old, in the bathtub as she made a phone call.
+The mother told police she left her two daughters, a 9-month-old and a 2-year-old, in the bathtub as she made a phone call.

 The mother said when she returned a minute later, the 9-month-old was unresponsive.